No need to pack your bags or make a hotel reservation. Here are 15 kid-friendly day trips from Indianapolis that offer plenty of family fun.

 Address: 112 Main Street Milltown, IN 47145

-Cave Country Canoes, located in the heart of Indiana’s Cave Country, offers a canoe trip to fit your level of ability and experience.
-Our canoeing trips range from a half-day trip for beginners and those with children 3 and older to two day trips for the more experienced enthusiast.
+Cave Country Canoes, located in the heart of Indiana’s Cave Country, offers a canoe trip to fit any level of ability and experience.
+Canoeing trips range from a half-day trip for beginners and those with children 3 and older to two-day trips for the more experienced enthusiast.

 Address: 515 South High Street, Muncie, Indiana 47305

-Whether it’s interacting with wildlife, digging for fossils or creating an artistic masterpiece, the educational opportunities for kids are endless at the Muncie Children’s Museum.
-Muncie, Indiana is home to Ball State University, and is located approximately 60 miles northeast of downtown Indianapolis, perfect for a day trip or weekend rendez-vous.
+Whether it’s interacting with wildlife, digging for fossils or creating an artistic masterpiece, the educational opportunities for kids are endless at the Muncie Children’s Museum, “where it’s fun to learn!”
+Muncie, Indiana is home to Ball State University, and is approximately 60 miles northeast of downtown Indianapolis, perfect for a day trip or weekend rendez-vous.

 Address: 4641 W. 450 S, Crawfordsville, Indiana 47933